 Go to wherever your domain is hosted.
 This could be your web hosting provider (cPanel), domain registrar, or a cloud service like Cloudflare.
 Look for something like “DNS settings” or “Zone editor.”
 That’s where all the magic happens.

-Click on “manage” and then “Add Record” or something similar.
-From the record types (A, CNAME, TXT, etc.), pick CAA.
+Click on “manage” and then “Add Record” or something similar, and from the record types (A, CNAME, TXT, etc.), pick CAA.
 Not all providers list it by default, so sometimes you have to scroll or hit “Advanced.”

-Okay, so maybe you already added a CAA record, but now you need to tweak it a bit or get rid of it altogether.
-No stress—here’s how you deal with it.
+Okay, so maybe you already added a CAA record, but now you need to tweak it a bit.
+Or just get rid of it altogether.
+No stress, here’s how you deal with it.

 First, head back into your DNS settings.
 Go wherever you manage your domain.
 Look for your list of existing DNS records.
 Somewhere in there, you’ll see the ones marked as CAA.

-If you just need to change something, like switching from one certificate provider to another, you can usually click “Edit” next to the record.
+If you just need to change something, like switching from one certificate provider to another, you can usually click “Edit” next to the If you just need to change something, like maybe switching from one certificate provider to another, you can usually click “Edit” next to the record.

 From there, you can change: